joaoschoen/programming-book/Readme.md

 Each file also contains a link to going back to the previous file

-And they will also contain links to help navigation such as going back to the top of the current file and navigating between topics (WORK IN PROCESS)
+And they will also contain links to help navigation such as going back to the top of the current file and navigating between topics (WORK IN PROGRESS)

 ### Book folder